cal3368/Chess/docs/Checkpoint.md

 ## Checkpoint Progress Summary

-Give a summary of the progress made and lessons learned thus far.

 ### IO Functionality

 We were able to get a working IO function that takes user input for names, and moves.
 The input for moves is checked for validity in terms of being in the proper form and being within the proper range.
 There is an input option for quit that ends the game.
 This option will be more of a resigning option eventually.
 We will also implement an offer draw input that offers a draw to your opponent and the opponent can respond yes or no. The main IO function switches back and forth between each person’s turn currently but does not have functionality beyond that.
 We have created further functions for checking the validity of each move but have not implemented them into the game functioning yet and moving/removing pieces.
 To see the visual implementation of our board one can run ghci Chess and then run the main function.